-The frequency of natural disasters is increasing each year due to global warming, urbanization, and population density.
-In 1970, there were only 78 reported disasters worldwide, while in 2004, there were nearly 350.
+The frequency of and devastation caused by natural disasters is increasing each year due to global warming, urbanization, and population density.
+In 1970, there were only 78 reported disasters worldwide, while in 2018, there were 282 natural disasters.
 Over 200 million people are affected by disasters each year.
 Depending on where you live, you may be at risk of experiencing particular disasters, such as earthquakes, floods, hurricanes, tornadoes, tsunamis, wildfires, or winter storms.
-Your college will have a plan of action to follow in case disaster strikes, and will make students aware of how they should react or prepare.
+Your college will have a plan of action to follow in case disaster strikes and will make students aware of how they should prepare and react.
 In extreme cases, schools will inform students when and how they should evacuate.

 Preparing for Natural Disasters

-Often, students can sign up to receive text messages from their schools that will alert them of dangerous weather patterns in the area.
+Often, students can sign up to receive text messages from their schools that will alert them to dangerous weather patterns in the area.
 These texts will usually notify students about where to go and what to do to stay safe during the emergency.
-Colleges also send out mass emails to students in such cases.
-Students with cell phones may also elect to receive Wireless Emergency Alerts.
-The National Weather Service sends these alerts when there is a tsunami, tornado, flash flood, hurricane, typhoon, dust storm, or extreme wind warning.
+Colleges also send out mass emails to students (and sometimes to parents) in such cases.
+Students with cell phones may also elect to receive free Wireless Emergency Alerts.
+The National Weather Service sends these alerts when there is a tsunami, tornado, flash flood, hurricane, typhoon, dust storm, or extreme wind warning, and they briefly explain the situation and the course of action that should be followed.
 This can be helpful to students who live in areas without sirens in place, as the phone will sound and action can be taken immediately.

 After a Natural Disaster